jackie-cc-lai/readfile/README.md

 where \<filename\> is the file including its suffix, and returns video_info.csv, info.log, and error.log.
 Errors, including non-existing file, incorrect filetype, and error parsing files are stored into error.log, while all other information is stored within info.log, including program start, duration, processes during runtime, and program termination.

 The file in question must be stored in the same directory as read_fileinfo.py.
-A test video, t.mp4 (12MB), is provided as an example